American Academy of Neurological Surgery

 Section 4—Expulsion of a member from the Academy, including determination of the grounds for such expulsion, may be accomplished by a three-fourth's majority vote of the Active and Senior Members present and voting, and becomes effective immediately.

-Section 5—Any Active Member who fails to attend three consecutive annual meetings without an excuse acceptable to the Executive Committee shall automatically terminate his membership in the Academy.
+Section 5—Any Active Member who fails to attend three consecutive annual meetings without an excuse acceptable to the Executive Committee shall automatically terminate his/her membership in the Academy.

 Section 6—Any member who has been suspended or expelled from membership may be reinstated upon a three-fourth's majority vote of the Active and Senior Members present and voting at an annual meeting, and become effective immediately.

 Section 1—It shall be the custom of the Academy to take interest in young neurological surgeons who are in residency training.
 On the request of any Member, a neurosurgical resident may be invited to attend the annual meeting as a guest, and the non-official and social expenses of such invited guest shall be billed to the Member extending the invitation.

 Section 2—In addition to inviting neurosurgical residents, each member is allowed one guest not in residency training, and is responsible for any registration fee, non-official and social expenses of that guest.
 Such guest may also be invited to participate in the scientific program.

 Section 3—It shall be customary for the Program Committee to invite guests to participate in the scientific section of the program.
 Allocation and payment of expenses for such guests may vary according to the individual guest, as provided in sections 1, 2, 5 and 7 of this Article.